-And for those of you just tuning in, you've missed the first hour, and in the first hour I put many issues of controversy to rest.
+And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 And so we proceed with the second hour, and we're going to put other controversies to rest while Rush Limbaugh is resting himself on vacation.

-Uh he wrote a column called Enough Money.
+He wrote a column called Enough Money.

-And this is uh May 18th.
+And this is May 18th.

-Now that has to be stupid, but for Americans to go along with this, it is incredible.
+But for Americans to go along with this, it is incredible.

-That is that is we have to recognize that politicians with the power to determine each citizen's income are no longer public servants.
+That is, that is, we have to recognize that politicians with the power to determine each citizen's income are no longer public servants.

 What are they?